 It's compulsory for all residents who are under 65 and living in Turkey to have either public or private health insurance.

-Expats who have been residents in Turkey for more than a year with a valid residence permit can apply to Turkey's public health insurance scheme, which is administered by the state-run Sosyal Güvenlik Kurumu (SGK).
+Expats who have been residents in Turkey for more than a year with a valid residence permit can apply to Turkey's public health insurance scheme (GSS), which is administered by the state-run Sosyal Güvenlik Kurumu (SGK).
 Many employers contribute to public health insurance on their employee’s behalf.
 Despite this, many expats opt for additional private medical insurance to supplement their public insurance and to cover medical care at private institutions.
 It’s worth noting that the European Health Insurance Card, relating to free medical treatment in EU countries, is not valid in Turkey.

 Several international companies offer private expat health insurance.
 Local Turkish companies also offer competitive rates and services.
 International health insurance can cost thousands of US dollars per year, depending on one’s policy and benefits.
 Local Turkish health insurance is equally effective and far cheaper.